 The example data model above is still rather simple but includes lots of important and useful information about the user and its relationships to organizational structures, locations, groups, and managers.

-Foundation Data Matters – Different Use Cases
+Foundation Data Matters – Example Use Cases

 Manager information on User records can be invalid in many ways.
-Maybe it’s simply missing or selected Manager is no longer in the house and has been deactivated.
+Maybe it’s simply missing or the selected Manager is no longer in the house and has been deactivated.

-My other favorite reporting related data model is Service Portfolio and how a CMDB should be connected to services but talk about that in another story.
+My other favorite reporting related data model is Service Portfolio and how a CMDB should be connected to services.
+Let’s talk about that in another story.

-ServiceNow like some other ITSM systems have excellent capabilities related to managing which users are using or subscribing different services.
-This may not be used that much, but it should be.
+ServiceNow, similar to some other “Workflow Engines”, has excellent capabilities related to managing which users are using or subscribing different services.
+This may not be used that much but it should be.
 Especially at (IT) Service Provider organizations.

-When you try to create a common Service Portal to all your customers and end users the Service subscriptions can play a major role in how the portal works and which services and catalog items are available to the current user in the portal.
+When you try to create a common Service Portal to all your customers and end users, the Service subscriptions can play a major role in how the portal works and which services and catalog items are available to the current user in the portal.

 Roles and Permissions

-Making sure that users belong to the right groups may not be that simple but some easy controls can be established to make sure that certain belong to at least some groups which are still active and connected to different roles.
+Making sure that users belong to the right groups may not be simple.
+However, some easy controls can be established to make sure that certain users belong to at least some groups which are still active and connected to different roles.

 From the use cases above (and many more that were not listed here) we can easily sum up that foundation data is important.
-And maybe organizations should put more focus and effort into keeping their FD up-to-date.